Travel Tips, India

 4) If there’s something that you want to try, ask your guides, so that it can be procured from a safe place.

 5) While spicy food is an Indian signature, we recommend exercising caution.
 Spices, especially chilies act as a laxative, which is something you probably don’t want.

-There is an amazing variety of dazzling handicrafts, textiles, jewelry, furnishings, art, spices and much more, on display in the bazaars, busy markets, state emporiums and streets of India.
-The country produces both traditional and modern goods which are great gifting items and souvenirs.
+There are amazing varieties of dazzling handicrafts, textiles, jewelry, furnishings, art, spices and much more, on display in the bazaars, busy markets, state emporiums and streets of India.
+The country produces both traditional and modern goods which are great souvenirs and can be used for gifting as well.
 It is recommended to bargain to half the cost as small vendors tend to hike up the prices 100%.

 There is nothing more annoying on a trip than a guide who doesn’t know his job.
 That is why we have created a roster of handpicked local guides.
 Since the guides belong to the location you will be visiting, they are knowledgeable and trustworthy.